Harry and Meghan, the latest news arrives with the release of Queen Elizabeth (and there are many waivers) - Asap Land

 The Duke and Duchess of Sussex are grateful to the Queen and the Royal Family for their support in this new phase of their lives.
 As per agreements, they will completely withdraw from the Royal Duties, also renouncing military titles.
 They will no longer receive public funds.
 With the Queen's blessing, the Sussex will continue to keep their patronage private.
 They will no longer formally represent the Queen but everything they do from now on will reflect the values of the Royal Family.
 In addition, they will no longer use the title of "Their Royal Highnesses" and will repay the expenses of the public funds used to renovate the Frogmore Cottage, which will remain their family home in the UK.

-In practice, Harry is still a prince: for many, this is a kind of glimmer, an exit strategy in case the Dukes of Sussex regret their choice.
+In practice, Harry is still a prince: for many, this is a sort of glimmer, an exit strategy in case the Dukes of Sussex regret their choice.

 Harry and Meghan news, coa is said after agreement